Oldofredi

-The Oldofredi were a noble Italian family, related to Pandolfo III Malatesta, originally from Manerbio.
-In the thirteenth century it drew strength and luck in the area Franciacorta and Lake Iseo, where he also owned a castle in Peschiera Maraglio island of Monte Isola, deriving the title from Ysé o Isei.
+The Oldofredi were an Italian noble family from Brescia, related to Pandolfo III Malatesta and originally from Manerbio.
+In the 13th century, the family rose to prominence in the Franciacorta area and around Lake Iseo, where they also owned a castle at Peschiera Maraglio on the island of Monte Isola.
+From this possession derived the titles da Ysé or Isei.
+They were Ghibellines and aligned with Milan, firmly opposed to Venetian rule.